wsydney76/craft-contentoverview/docs/pagecontent/actions.md

 * slideout: predefined, opens the entry in a slideout editor.
 * delete: predefined, deletes the entry (with user confirmation).
-* view: predefined, open the entry url in a new tab (only live entries at the moment).
+* view: predefined, open the entry url in a new tab (experimental for non-live entries).
 * compare: integration, shows a comparison draft <-> current in a slideout. *)
 * relationships : integration, shows the relationships for an entry in a popup. **)
 * A custom javascript function.